Eskaan/hafas-rs/book-doc/src/database-cli.md

 # The database-cli toolchain
-This is the (currently) only implementation of the aforementioned library.
+This is currently the only implementation of the aforementioned library.

 {{#include ../../database-cli/README.md:5:14}}

-This crate is mostly written in a more procedual (althrough object-oriented) programming style, as common for a cli interface to a library.
+This crate is mostly written in a more procedural (althrough object-oriented) programming style, as common for a cli interface to a library.
 This results in many modules which mostly contain single functions instead of entire objects.

 For this module-level I highly recommend the rust-doc documentation for this crate available [here](./databasecli/index.html)